OLS Regression: Anto Linear Regression Analysis and Its Applications in Python

 Adapting code for multiple predictor variables

-Single variable regression, which we have just looked at, is the simplest form of linear regression.
-However, it’s often essential to consider multiple predictor variables.
+Single variable regression is the simplest form of linear regression.
+However, it’s often necessary to consider multiple predictor variables when one variable is insufficient to explain changes in the dependent variable.

-2. Specify the dependent variable, and the set of predictor variables for OLS regression as per the below example code:
+- Specify the dependent variable and the set of predictor variables for OLS regression as shown in the example code:

 formula = ‘Salary ~ Education + Experience + Position’